check-spelling-sandbox/scala-lang/blog/_posts/2023-04-11-march-2023-scala-tooling-summit.md

 ## What comes next?

-Overall, we consider the summit a success.
+Overall, we consider the summit to be a success.
 With positive feedback from participants and movement already visible on the topics above, we feel confident that these efforts will result in a more stable, feature-rich, and unified tooling ecosystem.
 The Scala Center will be continuing to facilitate and plan